World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

 Q: I already registered last year.
 Do I need to register again?

-A: You do not need to register again, but please login to your account to update your profile and let us know if you intend to compete in this year’s competition.
+A: You do not need to register again, but please login to your account to update your profile and let us know if you intend to participate in this year’s Accelerator.
 If you did not create a password last year, you can still use the password reset function to obtain a password.

 Q: I did not receive a confirmation email after registration.